Usage support

 The streaming response displays the agent’s response creation, text deltas as they stream in real-time, and a formatted citation when complete.
 The final output includes the sleeping bag temperature rating with document reference.
 The agent version is deleted after the query completes.Use agents with Azure AI Search tool

 The following example shows how to use the Azure AI Search tool with the REST API to query an index.
 The example uses cURL, but you can use any HTTP client.
 Before running this sample, obtain a bearer token for authentication.
-Use the Azure CLI to get a token:AGENT_TOKEN to the token value and API_VERSION to the current API version (for example, 2025-01-01-preview).
+Use the Azure CLI to get a token:Expected outcome

 Expected outcome

 The application creates an agent with Azure AI Search capabilities, prompts for user input, queries the search index, and streams the response with real-time delta updates.
 Console output includes the agent ID, streaming text deltas, URL citations with indices, and confirmation of successful agent deletion.
-The agent provides answers grounded in the indexed content with proper citations.Limitations
+The agent provides answers grounded in the indexed content with proper citations.Use Azure AI Search in a Java agent

 Keep these constraints in mind when using the Azure AI Search tool:- Virtual network access: Azure AI Search doesn’t support virtual network (vNET) configurations with agents at this time.